devopsifyco/check-cli/README.md

 # DevOpsify Check Tool

-DevOpsify Check Tool is a fast, cross-platform command-line utility for developers, DevOps engineers, and IT professionals to quickly analyze dependencies, check software versions (with CVE info), validate SSL certificates, inspect OS details, and test network speed.
+DevOpsify Check Tool is a fast, cross-platform command-line utility for developers, DevOps engineers, and IT professionals to quickly analyze dependencies, check software versions (with CVE info), validate SSL certificates, inspect OS details, test network speed, and count lines of code.
 It supports Windows, Linux, and macOS, and outputs results in JSON or YAML for easy integration into CI/CD, security audits, and troubleshooting workflows.

 ## ✨Features